France Frequently Asked Questions

 • 7 nights at Chalet Le Moulin, with stunning views of the Alps, a hot tub and sauna.

-• All meals, starting with dinner on Saturday October 7, and ending with breakfast on Saturday October 14, except for one evening where we encourage guests to sample great local cuisine at one of the restaurants in Chamonix.
+• All meals, starting with dinner on Saturday October 5, and ending with breakfast on Saturday October 12, except for one evening on your own (for dinner), when we encourage guests to sample local cuisine at one of the restaurants in Chamonix.
+Wine is included with dinners at our chalet.

 • An afternoon snack and smoothie each day.